Transparent Freight Software Pricing 2026: Every Model, Every Trap

 CargoWise Value Pack pricing ($19.95 per container, $9.95 per customs entry).
 Cost scales with business volume.
 Predictable per transaction but unpredictable at the invoice level without volume forecasting.

-GoFreight and other modern cloud native platforms use per-user monthly subscriptions with all features included.
+GoFreight and other modern cloud native platforms use per user monthly subscriptions with all core features included.
 Cost scales with team size, not shipment volume.
 Predictable at the invoice level once headcount is known.
+AI capabilities such as email intake and document extraction are delivered through Workflow Automation Software for Forwarders without a separate automation surcharge, so the base subscription is what you pay.

 8. Making the Shift